AlmogShKt/AlmogShKt/README.md

 At Microsoft Fabric, I:
 - Develop scalable frontend features using **Angular (v19+)** and **TypeScript**
 - Leverage **Angular Signals**, `computed` properties, and `effects` for reactive state management
-- Apply patterns like **Singleton**, **Factory**, and **Store** to optimize architecture
+- Apply architectural patterns such as **Singleton**, **Factory**, and **Store** for clean and scalable code
-- Refactor complex UI components for performance and clarity
+- Refactor complex UI components for performance, stability, and maintainability
+- Work across the Microsoft Fabric stack including **Notebooks**, **Pipelines**, **Lakehouse**, and **Power BI** to build reliable, large-scale shiproom reporting platforms
+- Enhance accessibility and ensure inclusive user experiences
-- Enhance **accessibility** for inclusive UX and improve **E2E test coverage**
+- Improve **E2E test coverage** and automation to boost reliability and reduce regressions
-- Collaborate across disciplines to deliver user-focused solutions
+- Collaborate with PMs, designers, and backend engineers to deliver user-centric features
-- Drive tooling and workflow enhancements supporting Microsoft AI & productivity goals
+- Drive tooling and workflow enhancements aligned with Microsoft’s AI and productivity goals
-- Write clean, testable, maintainable code following engineering excellence principles
+- Write clean, maintainable, and well-tested code following engineering best practices

 ---